 Pigalle is so popular it has birthed a little brother, the Bouillon République, which is also getting rave reviews.
-Next time.
+Another time.

 This is a classic, where people come as much to eat as to experience the waiter scribbling your order on the paper tablecloth rather than on a pad.

-First opened in 1896, just in time for the Universal Exhibition of 1900, it is impressive, authentic, and is the only true survivor of that first wave of bouillons inaugurated in the late 19th century.
+First opened in 1896, just in time for the Universal Exhibition of 1900, this Paris institution is impressive, authentic, and is the only true survivor of that first wave of bouillons inaugurated in the late 19th century.